 Aesara at a Glance¶

-mathematical expressions, especially ones involving multi-dimensional arrays
+evaluate mathematical expressions, especially ones involving multi-dimensional

 numpy.ndarrays).
-Using Aesara it is
+Using Aesara, it is possible to attain

-involving large amounts of data.
+amounts of data.

 - constant folding

-- arithmetic simplification (e.g.
+- arithmetic simplifications (e.g.

---x -> x)
+-(-x) -> x)

 - inserting efficient BLAS operations (e.g.